 Elliott's BioElliott Flaggs is a principal in Cornerstone Government Affairs’ Jackson, MS office.
 Elliott advocates for a broad array of client interests pertaining to state and municipal government, budget and appropriations, drafting legislation, business development and public and community relations.
 Before joining Cornerstone, he served as a special assistant attorney general and legislative liaison for Mississippi Attorney General Jim Hood.

-Prior to the Mississippi Attorney General’s Office, Elliott attended Mississippi State University where he received a bachelor’s degree in industrial and systems engineering (B.A., 2007).
-After graduation, he was accepted into the Congressional Black Caucus Foundation – Walmart Emerging Leaders Program where he worked on Capitol Hill in Washington, D.C. for Congressman G.K.
-Butterfield (North Carolina – District 1).
-Subsequently, he attended The University of Mississippi School of Law and graduated cum laude (J.D., 2012).
-During law school, he was a member of the Mississippi Law Journal and Dean’s Leadership Council while also serving as a Law School Student Body Senator.
+Prior to his work at the Mississippi Attorney General’s Office, Elliott attended Mississippi State University where he received a bachelor’s degree in industrial and systems engineering.
+After graduation, he was accepted into the Congressional Black Caucus Foundation – Walmart Emerging Leaders Program where he worked on Capitol Hill in Washington, D.C. for Rep. G.K.
+Butterfield (D-NC).
+Subsequently, he attended The University of Mississippi School of Law and graduated cum laude in 2012.